Types of Grass That Can Be Planted in Fall and Winter

 Bermuda

-While it is best to lay down Bermuda in the late spring, this warm-season grass can also be planted in the colder months.
+While it is best to lay down Bermuda in the late spring, if you’ve track of time, fear not.
+This warm-season grass can also be planted in the colder months.
 It’s a perfect lawn choice for warmer, southern climates in the U.S. and should be planted in an area that allows full sun and good drainage.

 4 / 4